GhufranHasan/CodeCrash-In-JS/README.md

 ## Communication

 We encourage open and transparent communication within the community.
-Feel free to join our Discord server [https://discord.gg/WqrnZDDPk6] to ask questions, share ideas, and collaborate with other students.
+Feel free to join our Discord server [https://discord.gg/WqrnZDDPk6] and Instagram chat group [https://ig.me/j/Aba1bgNlg-YyYSHA/] to ask questions, share ideas, and collaborate with other students.

 Let's learn, code, and grow together with JavaScript!